 This seminar brings together mid- to senior-level security practitioners from Europe, Eurasia, and the U.S. to build a common understanding of the challenges along Europe’s eastern flank.
 The event will feature subject matter experts from the Marshall Center, as well as guest lecturers.
 Graduates will become part of the Marshall Center’s network of professionals who will engage in continued interaction, dialogue, and cooperation.

 Objectives and Outcome

-The seminar wishes to embrace Europe’s Eastern Flank and the Euro-Atlantic community as a whole jointly countering the aggressor’s behavior and to stress diplomatic, political, military, economic, and fiscal resilience among partners and allies.
-It is structured and designed to allow the capture of insights as to how NATO and the EU, Germany, and the USA can strengthen the capacity and capability of its neighbors and potential EU and NATO partners.
+The seminar wishes to embrace Europe’s Eastern Flank and the Euro-Atlantic community as a whole, jointly countering Moscow’s behavior and stressing the promotion of resilience among partners and allies.
+It is structured and designed to allow the capture of insights as to how to strengthen the capacity and capability of its neighbors and potential EU and NATO partners.

-George C. Marshall Center faculty, along with guest lecturers from national and international European and Euro-Atlantic security organizations, as well as from relevant private sector actors, will conduct this seminar.
-We will invite representatives from the EU Eastern Partnership, NATO PFP, Eastern EU/NATO members and Nordic partners.
-The Center will strengthen a network of Euro-Atlantic and Eurasian strategic experts and institutions.
+Marshall Center faculty members, along with guest lecturers, will conduct this seminar.
+The Center will invite representatives from the EU Eastern Partnership, NATO PFP, Eastern EU/NATO members, and Nordic partners.

 For application and deadline information, contact Marshall Center Registrar, your ministry point of contact, or the U.S. or German Embassy in your capital city.